-Also, if you'd like to get your own subscription to Garden Design magazine so that you can be inspired, I am happy to announce that friends of The Gilded Bloom will get the first issue free!
+If you'd like to subscribe, friends of The Gilded Bloom will get the first issue free!
 There are no ads in Garden Design and each issue is filled with gorgeous gardens, informative text and outstanding photography.
 To subscribe go to www.gardendesign.com/gildedbloom or call (855) 624-5110 Monday-Friday, 8am-5pm PST.
-Be sure to mention The Gilded Bloom to get your free issue.
+Be sure to mention The Gilded Bloom to get your free issue!

 Disclosure: This post contains an affiliate link which means that if you choose to subscribe through the link provided The Gilded Bloom will receive compensation.